hcallachor/ChIP-Seq_Project/README.md

 ---

- Before using the pipeline, please ensure you have the following tools downloaded.
-This document includes instructions on how to download the tools.
+Before running the pipeline, ensure Conda is installed.
+All required tools will be installed automatically via the provided environment below.

 ## Tools used in this pipeline:
 | Tool | Version |